Frequently Asked Questions

 There are several EVV software solutions available.
 Yet CareSmartz360 is one of the best home care management software with EVV!

 The manual approach would be considered, just in case the EVV system isn’t working.
-The agency needs to look into the matter, in such instances.
+The agency needs to look into the matter in such instances.

-The vendor, who provides an EVV suite, typically offers adequate training to the caregiver and to the agency.
+The vendor, who provides an EVV suite, typically offers adequate training to the caregiver and the agency.

-Our users reported 95% customer satisfaction in 2022.
+Our users reported 95% customer satisfaction in 2023.
 Schedule a personal walkthrough to see CareSmartz360 in action.

 Request a Demo